ytsaurus/ytsaurus/yt/docs/ru/_includes/releases/strawberry.md

 ## Strawberry

-Is published as a docker image.
+Is released as a docker image.

 **Current release:** {{strawberry-version}} (`ytsaurus/strawberry:{{strawberry-version}}`)